 - Ask your healthcare provider questions about drinking and procedures.
 All your medical information will be kept private, as always.

 If you smoke, you can have breathing problems when you have a procedure.
-Stopping even for a few days before your procedure can help.
-If you smoke, your healthcare provider will refer you to our Tobacco Treatment Program.
-You can also reach the program by calling 212-610-0507.
+Stopping for even a few days before your procedure can help.

 About sleep apnea